11 Psychological Tips and Tricks for Mastering the Market

 Issues in the market generally stem from mental approaches to the market not the technical details of the approach.

-1. Think Like a Winner
+1. And for the last trading psychology tip: Think Like a Winner

 In most aspects of life, confidence is the key to just about everything.